Tim Reed

 Lace very tightly at the top of the shoe if you want to go sockless while racing without donating some skin to the race course.

-Shoe comes in a pleasant design as per image above and in vomit inducing high vis orange.
+Shoe comes in a pleasant design as per image above and in a vomit inducing high vis orange.
 I would not argue against the death penalty for whoever decided the latter colour design was a good option.

 Saucony, if you’re reading, please also add a loop to the rear of your fastest shoes.
 My fellow triathletes and I would be greatly appreciative in transition 2.
 In fact, any shoe company reading this, please do this!
 It adds almost no weight but makes life so much easier for compression sock wearing, garmin gazing Triathlon dorks like myself to get them on in a hurry.

-Asics EvoRide 9.4/10 Sent to test.
+Asics EvoRide 9.2/10 Sent to test.

 No outstanding weapons but absolutely zero weaknesses at a brilliant price point.